jeongoks/Telemetry_MAUI/README.md

      - [x] Make sure that you can retrieve data from the Web application, using the local API now.

 ## Installation guide - RaspberryPi w.
 Docker
 If you ever wish to have your own `MQTT broker` and run it locally on a RaspberryPi, as well as the `API` and the Database, then there's a way to set all of this up by the use of Docker on Linux.
 It is actually made quite simple and I will below here try to guide you through how to set it up in an easy step-to-step guide along with the following commands.
+This branch is already updated to be set up with these configurations.

 ### RaspberryPi OS